aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/_index.md

 The following articles are available:

 - [**Creating and Loading SVG Documents**](/svg/net/how-to-work-with-aspose-svg-api/creating-loading-documents/) - You find out how to create SVG from a memory string,  stream, or file; how to load SVG from the Web, and read SVG with Resources Async.
-- [**Saving SVG Documents**](/svg/net/how-to-work-with-aspose-svg-api/saving-svg-documents/) - You will learn how to save an SVG document to a file, memory stream, or Url using Aspose.SVG for .NET library.
+- [**Saving SVG Documents**](/svg/net/how-to-work-with-aspose-svg-api/saving-svg-documents/) - You will learn how to save an SVG document to a file, ZIP archive, memory stream, or Url using Aspose.SVG for .NET library.
 - [**How to Edit SVG documents**](/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/) - You learn how to edit SVG using Aspose.SVG for .NET library.
 Detailed examples of adding and editing new elements in SVG and applying SVG filters to bitmaps are considered.
 - [**Environment Configuration**](/svg/net/how-to-work-with-aspose-svg-api/environment-configuration/) - You will learn how to create various configurations and adapt them to the different environments where the application runs.
 This can be a custom theme, a runtime service or a web request network service.
 - [**Navigation & Inspection SVG**](/svg/net/how-to-work-with-aspose-svg-api/navigation-inspection/) - This article teaches how to perform a detailed inspection of the SVG document and its elements using the Aspose.SVG API, custom filters usage for iterating over the document elements, and how to navigate the SVG document using CSS Selector or XPath.